-A progress report on the first three months of the scheme will be provided to Government in the first half of 2018, including recommendations to address any adverse impacts of the scheme.
+A progress report on the first three months of the CDS will be released in April 2018.

-A full report will be provided to Government covering the first 12 months of the scheme to 1 December 2018.
-This report will look at:
+A final report will be provided to the NSW Government covering the first 12 months of the scheme in December 2018.

 6. Where do I go with comments and questions about the scheme such as collection points and refunds?